IsmaelMartinez/teams-for-linux/README.md

 yarn start --partition persist:teams-linux
 ```

-## Using video vs mentions

-To be able to use video, the application needs to be started with the edgeUserAgent.

-Unfortunately, this introduces a bug in the mentions that render them unusable.

-For that reason, the default userAgent used is chrome at this moment in time.
+## Known issues

+### No history
-> Note: Switching the userAgent with the persistence turn on sometimes have the side effect of "loosing" the channels history.
+Switching the userAgent with the persistence turn on sometimes have the side effect of "loosing" the channels history.
 Removing the data under `~/.config/teams-for-linux` should fix the issue.

 ## License